cylammarco/ASPIRED/README.md

 ## Contributing Code/Documentation
 If you are interested in contributing code to the project, thank you!
 For those unfamiliar with the process of contributing to an open-source project, you may want to read through Github’s own short informational section on how to submit a [contribution](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution) or send me a message.

+Style -- as long as it passes PEP8, it's fine.
+We suggest you to use yapf default setting.
+What is not covered is the imports, we cluster imports into three groups in this order: Python built-in libraries, third party imports, and then local application imports. `import` goes before `from`, and then follow alphabatical order.

 ## Funding bodies
 1. European Union’s Horizon 2020 research and innovation programme (grant agreement No. 730890)